 Switches and conditional routing

 Conditional routing is fundamental to creating dynamic, responsive graphs in Talemate.
-The switch and router nodes in core/*
+The switch and router nodes in core/* allow you to direct data flow based on conditions, create branching logic, and make decisions within your modules.

 When to use switches and routers